 It’s best to submit your claim as soon as possible after your work ends.
 This way there may be less time between your last payment from your employer and your first payment from us.
 We have tips and tools for budgeting and managing your money during this time.

-- when we’ve accepted your claim
+- we’ve accepted your claim

-- when your payment starts, and
+- your payment will start, and

-- when your first income report is due
+- your first income report is due

 You’ll need to start reporting before we can make your first payment.